Preamble

 buttons

-To investigate specific features within the following table is provided in the visualization placed below the histogram and the fasta download buttons:
+To investigate specific features within the experiment the following table is provided in the visualization.
+It is located below the histogram and the fasta download buttons:

 table